ananghudaya/Distributed-HGN/README.md

 - GN.java
 - BiasArray.java

-## How to execute?
+## How to Execute?

-To run the project from the command line, go to the dist folder and type the following:
+To run the project from the command line, go to the destination folder and type the following:

 java -jar "DHGN.jar"

-To distribute this project, zip up the dist folder (including the lib folder) and distribute the ZIP file.

 ## Author